Cisco-Talos/clamav-documentation/src/faq/faq-uninstall.md

 ### If you installed using CMake (0.104.0 and newer)

 CMake doesn't provide a simple command to uninstall.
-However, CMake builds an `install_manifest.txt` files when you do the install.
+However, CMake does build an `install_manifest.txt` file when you do the install.
 You can use the manifest to remove the installed files.

+You will find the manifest in the directory where you compiled ClamAV.
+If you followed the recommendations in our [Installing from Source](../manual/Installing/Installing-from-source-Unix.md) section, then you will find it at `<clamav source directory>/build/install_manifest.txt`.

+Feel free to inspect the file so you're comfortable knowing what you're about to delete.

+Open a terminal and `cd` to that `<clamav source directory>/build` directory.
 Then run:
 ```bash
 xargs rm < install_manifest.txt
 ```